Rotations PGY 1

 Internal Medicine-Boston Medical Center

-First year residents rotate with Internal Medicine residents for two one-months rotations.
+First year residents rotate with Internal Medicine residents for two 4 week and one 3 week rotations.
 Psychiatry residents on medicine function as an Internal Medicine intern as part of a medical team composed of a senior resident, chief resident and attending to evaluate, diagnose, and treat patients with serious medical illnesses.
 This rotation provides the residents learning opportunities to strengthen their skills in internal medicine serving as one of two interns on a typical medicine team.
 Learning experiences include admitting and evaluation, managing illness, and discharging patients and all the skills that are required to make these aspects of good medical care happen smoothly.
 While this is one of the more rigorous rotations of the first year, all would agree that it is extremely valuable in teaching you how to operate efficiently within large hospitals and helps residents to develop knowledge and skills in evaluation and treatment of complex medical illnesses.
-Overnight call is 1 in 12 days.

 Urgent care, Internal Medicine-VA Boston Healthcare System